South West Scotland

 Overview

-Welcome to Dumfries and Galloway and this intriguing bike tour in South West Scotland.
-Welcome to a thousand miles of quiet roads and the backdrop for countless poems, novels, rebellion, and wars.
-Welcome to one of the most beautiful countries in the world as voted by Rough Guide.
+Welcome to a thousand miles of quiet roads - the backdrop for countless poems, novels, rebellions, and wars.
+Welcome to one of the most beautiful countries in the world as voted by Rough Guide and listed on National Geographic Traveller’s Cool List in 2024.

-Scotland has always and will always be a magical destination.
-Perhaps it is because the history is almost palpable, ever-present, and spoken of often.
+Scotland remains a distinct and magical destination.
+Perhaps it is because history is almost palpable, ever-present, and spoken of often.
 Or perhaps it is the incredible landscapes, the rolling hills, and lush farmland.
-Here, you will find people that still take the time to stop and wave.
+Here, you will find peace and quiet and people who still take the time to stop and talk.

 Highlights